Compass Group: CEO Richard Cousins' death

 On 31 December 2017, CEO of the company at the time Richard Cousins was killed in a seaplane accident at Cottage Point near the Hawkesbury River north of Sydney, Australia.
 The aircraft was a six-seat de Havilland Canada DHC-2 Beaver seaplane.
 Cousins planned to retire in 2018, with the intention that he would be succeeded as CEO by Dominic Blakemore on 1 April; the succession was brought forward to 1 January 2018.

 The acquisition of Unidine, which has annual revenues of around $220m and margins broadly in line with Compass North America, was completed on 31 December 2017.
 Unidine is one of the largest, pure-play food service providers in the rapidly growing healthcare and seniors market in the United States.

 Feedr acquired

 In 2020, Feedr was acquired by Compass Group for $24m.
 Compass Group acquired Feedr just before the COVID-19 pandemic, which allowed the company to use Feedr's online technology to support both the business and people as it was able to send free meals to those in need using Feedr's technology.
+In 2024 Compass Group India opened a new kitchen facility in Bangalore.
+The company's eighth facility in India can prepare around 28,000 meals daily.

+Medusa Ransomware incident

+On or before 4 September 2024, a Medusa Ransomware affiliate hacked the Australian subsidiary of Compass Group, claiming to have stolen upwards of 785.5 gigabytes of data and demanding US$2 million.
+The company was hacked again around 18 September 2024, with the hackers demanding US$100,000.

+Latest history

+In January 2024, Compass Group acquired its British rival foodservice company CH&CO.
+In July 2025, the company announced the acquisition of Vermaat, a Dutch catering company, for £1.3 billion from Bridgepoint Group.